cecardev/basic-go-projects/README.md

 # basic-go-projects

-I am going to use this repo for my practices for my golang courses
+I am going to use this repo for my Go workarounds